Battle of Czajánek's barracks

 The Battle of Czajánek's barracks (Bitva o Czajankovu kasárnu) was a confrontation between the Czechoslovak and German armies, which took place on 14 March 1939 in the course of the German occupation of Czechoslovakia.
 Together with a clash which allegedly took place at Moravská Třebová, this was the only known active Czechoslovak resistance to the German Army during the occupation of Bohemia and Moravia in March 1939.
 The battle took place simply because German forces cut Czechoslovak communication lines too early, and the army unit stationed in the barracks failed to receive the general order to surrender.
-At least six and up to 18 German soldiers were killed in the fighting.
+6 to 18 German soldiers were killed in the fighting.

 Background

 The German invasion of Czechoslovakia started on the evening of 14 March 1939, a day before the original date set by Adolf Hitler.
 The German goal was to take control of the industrial region of Ostrava as soon as possible, in order to prevent anticipated Polish invasion into the territory.
 The Czech army was under orders to hand their positions over without resistance.